peter-duongGHub/Expense-Tracker/README.md

     E.g condition; If key pair value is listed in the newly initialised amount_by_category dictionary, key value pairs with the same "key" category will be summed together, else the new key value will be appended to the dictionary.
   * [x] **Test application by inputting a variety of potential characters users may input (numbers, letters, characters (@,#,%,!) etc.)**
-    Error handling and testing of application with a variety of inputs may be found [below](#error-handling)
+    Error handling and testing of application with a variety of inputs may be found [above](#error-handling)
   * [x] **Adhere to code styling guide**
     AutoPep8 Package was used to adhere to code styling guide.
 Further information [below](#python-code-styling-guide---styling-convention).
   * [x] **Terminal Output for potential Errors/Successful User input**